-Q: Why has the College adopted this attendance policy?
+Q: Why has the University adopted this attendance policy?

 A: There are three issues being addressed in this policy.
 One is giving students more responsibility for their own behavior with accountability to promote their personal growth.
 A second is the transition to new administrative software and institutional resources needed for attendance purposes.
 Third, the U. S. Department of Education recently ruled that one credit hour must be 15 50-minute class periods with two hours of academic work expected outside of class for every hour in class.
 We believe this policy provides answers to all three of these.

-The College seeks to prepare students for leadership.
+The University seeks to prepare students for leadership.
 Learning to plan responsibly regarding vacations and activities that take one away from work and other obligations is part of maturing toward leadership.
 Helping students develop a stronger sense of responsibility for their choices is promoted by accountability.

-The College has spent several thousand dollars and untold hours every semester in several offices to track every student absence and excuse and connect them.
+The University has spent several thousand dollars and untold hours every semester in several offices to track every student absence and excuse and connect them.
 In fall 2009, only six students lost credit in a total of 18 semester hours because of taking too many cuts.
 We offered 11,997 student semester hours in fall 2009.
 Many institutional resources have been used to support a policy that few students have been violating.
 We needed to create a more efficient means of helping those students.

 Q: Will students have to use personal days for athletics and fine arts participation when they cause class absences?
 Students wanting to do ministry or other co-curricular activities and events may object because they do not want to use personal days for these events.

 A: This question and comment presupposes that excused absences exist under this policy.
 They do not.
 There is no distinction between personal days and college sanctioned activities.
 Either students are in class or they are absent.
 It is students’ responsibility to be certain they use their absences wisely.
 Some students in multiple co-curricular activities may have no additional elective cuts to use.